mongoid/mongoid-rspec/README.md

 end
 ```

 It checks only those options, that you specify.
-For instance, test in example below will pass, even though expectation contains only `database` option
+For instance, test in example below will pass, even though expectation contains only `database` option.

 ```ruby
 class Comment